List of Wayamba representative cricketers

 This is a list of cricket players who have played representative cricket for Wayamba in Sri Lanka.
 Wayamba has also played as North Western Province.

-It includes players that have played at least one match, in senior First-Class, List A cricket, or Twenty20 matches.
+The list includes players that have played at least one match, in senior First-Class, List A cricket, or Twenty20.
 Practice matches are not included, unless they have officially been classified at First-class tour matches.

 The Inter-Provincial Cricket Tournament is the premier domestic cricket competition in Sri Lanka.
 It was founded in 1990.

 First Class Players

 All of the cricket players who have represented Wayamba in first class cricket in order of their appearance for the team: